giuliadnt/emo_tweepy/README.md

 Includes the code originally used to scrape data from Twitter, sample, preprocess and collect the stats about the dataset.

 #### Note
-The code requires python 3.9 t run.
+The code requires python 3.9 to run.
 The scraper requires [Tweepy](https://www.tweepy.org/).